jenkinsci/p4-plugin/SETUP.md

 ![Perforce Credential](docs/images/2.png)

-The Perforce Ticket Credential supports using a ticket file (such as the default P4TICKETS file) or a ticket value (returned by the command p4 login -p).
+The 'Perforce Ticket Credential' supports using a ticket file (such as the default P4TICKETS file) or a ticket value (returned by the command p4 login -p).
 If Ticket authentication is used for remote builds the Ticket must be valid for the remote host (either login on the remote host or use p4 login -a).

-All Perforce Credential types support SSL for use on Secured Perforce Servers; to use just check the SSL box and provide the Trust fingerprint.
+All P4 plugin Credential types support SSL for use on a Secured Helix Versioning Engine (P4D); to use just check the SSL box and provide the Trust fingerprint.

 ![P4Trust Credential](docs/images/3.png)

 ## Workspaces

-Perforce workspaces are configured on the Jenkin Job configuration page and support the following behaviours:
+Perforce Helix Workspaces are configured on the Jenkin Job configuration page and support the following behaviours:

 * Static

-The workspace specified must have been previously defined.
-The Perforce Jenkins user must either own the workspace or the spec should be unlocked allowing it to make edits.
-The workspace View remains static, but Jenkins will update other fields such as the workspace root and clobber option.
+The Workspace specified must have been previously defined.
+The plugin user must either own the workspace or the spec should be unlocked allowing it to make edits.
+The Workspace View remains static, but Jenkins will update other fields such as the Workspace root and clobber option.

 ![Static config](docs/images/4.png)

 * Spec File

-The workspace configuration is loaded from a depot file containing a Client workspace Spec (same output as p4 client -o and the Spec depot '.p4s' format).
-The name of the workspace must match the name of the Client workspace Spec.
+The Workspace configuration is loaded from a depot file containing a Client Workspace Spec (same output as p4 client -o and the Spec depot '.p4s' format).
+The name of the Workspace must match the name of the Client Workspace Spec.

 ![Spec config](docs/images/spec.png)

 * Manual

-This allows the specified workspace to be created (if it does not exist) or update the spec by setting the various options.
-Jenkins will fill out the workspace root and may override the clobber option.
+Allows the specified Workspace to be created (if it does not exist) or update the spec by setting the various options.
+Jenkins will fill out the Workspace root and may override the clobber option.

 ![Manual config](docs/images/5.png)

 * Template & Stream

-In this mode the workspace View is generated using the specified template workspace or stream.
-The name of the workspace is generated using the Workspace Name Format field and makes it an ideal choice for matrix builds.
+In this mode the Workspace View is generated using the specified template workspace or stream.
+The name of the Workspace is generated using the Workspace Name Format field and makes it an ideal choice for Matrix builds.

 ![Stream config](docs/images/6.png)

 ## Variable expansion

-Many of the workspace fields can include environment variables to help define their  value.
+Many of the Workspace fields can include environment variables to help define their value.
 Take the 'Worksapce name' often I use:

     jenkins-${NODE_NAME}-${JOB_NAME}